CERTCC/Vultron/docs/reference/formal_protocol/messages.md

     other Participants for each transition.

-If you are looking for a one-sentence summary of the entire MPCVD protocol, that was it.
+If you are looking for a one-sentence summary of the entire Vultron Protocol, that was it.

 !!! note inline end "State Transitions"